Quantum sensing with tunable superconducting qubits: optimization and speed-up: Coherence of the sensor

-{\it Relaxation due to the capacitive coupling to the xy-control line.} The xy-control line can also be called the gate line.
+The xy-control line can also be called the gate line.
 It is used to apply fast microwave pulses to the qubit at a specific transition frequency $f_q(\Phi)$ to change its quantum state.
 Due to the capacitive coupling between this line and the qubit, the energy is dissipated through this channel, and the relaxation rate can be estimated as

-The capacitance, $C_c=0.2\ \rm{fF}$, between the x-mon electrode and the xy-control line and the capacitance, $C_{qg}=76\ \rm{fF}$, between the x-mon electrode and the ground plane were computed numerically for the geometry given in Fig.~\ref{Fig2} (see Appendix~\ref{A1} for the details).
+The coupling capacitance, $C_c=0.2\ \rm{fF}$, between the x-mon electrode and the xy-control line and the capacitance, $C_{qg}=76\ \rm{fF}$, between the x-mon electrode and the ground plane were computed numerically for the geometry given in Fig.~\ref{FigS1_v1} (see ~\ref{A1} for the details).